D2klaas/Godot-4-VectorFieldNavigation/README.md

 * reasonable fast (as gdscript can)
 * connection-cache (+10% performance)
 * flexible modifier layers for static or dynamic movement penalties
+* serialisation for easy storage of pre-processed maps

 ## Install
 Download files and add them to your addons folder in your godot project.\